 member: user:jane@example.com

-The member property specifies a single identity to add to the role.
-Unlike TaxonomyIamBinding, TaxonomyIamMember is non-authoritative: it adds the member to the role without removing existing members.
-This allows multiple TaxonomyIamMember resources to grant the same role to different members, as long as you don’t also use TaxonomyIamBinding for that role.
+The member property specifies a single identity to add.
+Unlike TaxonomyIamBinding, TaxonomyIamMember is non-authoritative: it adds this member to the role without removing existing members.
+Use TaxonomyIamMember when you need incremental access grants; use TaxonomyIamBinding when you want to define the complete member list for a role.

 Beyond these examples

 The examples reference pre-existing infrastructure such as Data Catalog taxonomies.
-They focus on configuring IAM bindings rather than provisioning taxonomies or defining custom roles.
+They focus on configuring IAM bindings rather than provisioning taxonomies or managing complete policies.

 To keep things focused, common IAM patterns are omitted, including: